rybak/copy-commit-reference-userscript/Documentation/HowToNewHosting.md

    2. Use script `./maintenance/migrate-lib.sh` to migrate the new userscript to a fresh version of the library.
    3. Implement the new subclass of `GitHosting` using instructions in the library file `copy-commit-reference-lib.js`.
-Use existing subclasses of class `GitHosting` for how various methods of class `GitHosting` can be overridden.
+See existing subclasses of class `GitHosting` for how various methods of class `GitHosting` can be overridden.
 3. Test the userscript on the new hosting.